Fertility Acupuncture Melbourne

 Qi Medicine acupuncturist for fertility health is minutes away from Ascot Vale, Essendon, Avondale Heights, Maribyrnong, and Brunswick West.
 We are a short drive to Keilor, Niddrie, Oak Park, Pascoe Vale, and Glenroy.

-We are also close to Travancore, Flemington, Aberfeldie, Maidstone, and we are just 10 km from Melbourne city.
+We are also close to Travancore, Flemington, Aberfeldie, and Maidstone, and we are just 10 km from Melbourne City.

 Follow Qi Medicine on Instagram and Facebook and stay up-to-date with all the latest news.